Ferdinand de Lesseps: Statue of Liberty

 On 11 June 1884, Levi P. Morton, the Minister of the United States to France, gave a banquet in honor of the Franco-American Union and in celebration of the completion of the Statue of Liberty.
 Ferdinand de Lesseps, as head of the Franco-American Union, formally presented the statue to the United States, saying:

 This is the result of the devoted enthusiasm, the intelligence and the noblest sentiments which can inspire man.
 It is great in its conception, great in its execution, great in its proportions; let us hope that it will add, by its moral value, to the memories and sympathies that it is intended to perpetuate.
 We now transfer to you, Mr. Minister, this great statue and trust that it may forever stand the pledge of friendship between France and the Great Republic of the United States.

-In October 1886, Lesseps traveled to the United States to speak at the dedication ceremony of the Statue of Liberty on the date of the 28th, and attended by President Grover Cleveland.
+In October 1886, Lesseps traveled to the United States to speak at the dedication ceremony of the Statue of Liberty on 28 October, and attended by President Grover Cleveland.